EXPOSIÇÃO/EXHIBITION — O QUE NOS CEGA

 Location_Convento dos Cardaes

-In this exhibition, we seek inspiration from a fundamental material in jewelry—gold—to question the use and extraction of precious materials, the recycling practices that have marked the history of jewelry (often involving the destruction of many pieces), and the very notion of preciousness in contemporary jewelry.
-We also explore the sacred, symbolic, artistic, historical, and economic dimensions of materials, jewelry, and gold in particular, as a metaphor for jewelry itself and its contradictions.
+In this exhibition, we seek inspiration from a fundamental material in jewellery—gold—to question the use and extraction of precious materials, the recycling practices that have marked the history of jewellery (often involving the destruction of many pieces), and the very notion of preciousness in contemporary jewellery.
+We also explore the sacred, symbolic, artistic, historical, and economic dimensions of materials, jewellery, and gold in particular, as a metaphor for jewellery itself and its contradictions.
 Gold stands as a symbol of beauty, eternity, and perfection, yet is often extracted under conditions that are antithetical to these values.

 Graphic Design_Studio On Pluto